Creating Predictable Innovation

 “Well, because just about every other organization on the planet claims it as a brand pillar or core value.
 And, innovation is very hard to truly live up to, and even more difficult to demonstrate to shareholders in a disruptive sector.
 Your brand pillars should be both unique to your company and demonstrable over time.”

 However, a culture of innovation isn’t as common as one might think.
 Innovation requires experimentation.
 Experimentation carries the risk of failure.
-Risk of failure creates tension and uneasiness.
+The risk of failure creates tension and uneasiness.
 When innovation is successful, companies change.
 This creates more uneasiness.

 And, as a company sees success, they become less and less likely to experiment, take risks, and innovate.
 This creates another tension.
 When forward-thinking team members feel frustrated by stagnation within a risk-averse organization, they are often seen as pushing against the tide of the status quo.
 These well-meaning people can unfairly be treated as trouble-makers.